 - Step 1: Obtain a FSA ID from the U.S. Department of Education

 Your FSA ID serves as your electronic signature and provides access to your personal records with the U.S. Department of Education systems.
 You can request a FSA ID via the U.S. Department of Education’s web site at StudentAid.gov/login

 - Step 2: Access NSLDS by going to www.nslds.ed.gov.
 On the NSLDS screen, click on Financial Aid Review

 - Step 3: Read the privacy statement on this screen.
 If you agree, click Accept to find your Lifetime Eligibility Used.
 A security configuration question may or may not prompt, depending on your browser’s current security configuration.
 If you are comfortable with your browser’s current security configuration, click Accept to continue.
 The Confirming Your Identity screen will appear after you click Accept.

-- Step 4: Enter your Social Security number (SSN), the first two letters of your last name, your date of birth, and your PIN to confirm your identity.
-Keep your PIN safe and secure.
+- Step 4: Enter your Social Security number (SSN), the first two letters of your last name, your date of birth, and your FSA ID to confirm your identity.
+Keep your FSA ID safe and secure.

 - Step 5: View the Financial Aid Review screen listing your total Lifetime Eligibility Used

 The Consolidated Appropriations Act, 2012 (Public Law 112-74) eliminated the provisions under §484(d) (1), (2), and (4) of the HEA.
 Under those provisions, a student who did not have a high school diploma or its recognized equivalent could establish eligibility for Title IV student financial assistance by passing an independently administered examination approved by the U. S. Department of Education (an “approved Ability-To-Benefit (ATB) test”) or by successfully completing six college degree units.

 Students who do not have a high school diploma or its equivalent and are beyond the age of compulsory education (18 in California) are not eligible to receive financial aid.